 The All FaithCenter, whose doors are open to all, provides a multi-faith sacred place to come for worship, dialogue and learning.
 We are here to honor all faith paths, celebrate humanity’s oneness, to educate the public about the world’s religions and to sow the seeds of peace, kindness and cooperation throughout the world.

 We envision a San Diego Interfaith Center for the public in the San Diego North County area.
-It would be a unique facility which honors all faiths from the early Indigenous cultures up to more recent faith groups and presents the history of each faith in a museum-like atmosphere.
-It would also serve as a small art gallery of interfaith works.
+It will be a unique facility which honors all faiths from the early Indigenous cultures up to more recent faith groups and presents the history of each faith in a museum-like atmosphere.
+It will also serve as a small art gallery of interfaith works.
 We see it being buffered on one side by a two story 1,000 seat auditorium which can be used for major Interfaith events as well as special guest speakers who come to the San Diego Area.
 We see it buffered on the other side by a vegetarian restaurant and catering facility with meeting rooms below.
-It would be visited by buses of school children, visitors to the San Diego region and will be accessible for meetings, classes, interfaith courses and presentations by local faith and interfaith groups.
-It would also be used for spiritual endeavors such as yoga and meditation.
+It will be visited by buses of school children, visitors to the San Diego region and will be accessible for meetings, classes, interfaith courses and presentations by local faith and interfaith groups.
+It will also be used for spiritual endeavors such as yoga and meditation.

 !
 Do you have a VISION similar to ours?
 If so, CONTACT US and let us work together to make this a REALITY!
 Please contact: Rev. Dr. Abigail or Rev. Dr. Steve Albert at 858-487-8885 or email: email@example.com or firstname.lastname@example.org at and check out the rest of this website:

 What Is Interfaith?